 Ms. Friedensohn refers both to my submission of an abstract and to my study of the ongoing questions and impact of the Norvergence fraud case.
 Ms. Friedensohn sent this email and an attached letter inviting me to "join us as a distinguished speaker."
 This invitation was prompted by my CV, which documents many other papers I have given at prestigious academic venues throughout the world, and by what she told me was the "wide interest in the Norvergence case" among ELA members.
-Ms. Friedensohn's invitation was also signed by the President of
+The invitation was signed by you, as President of Equipment Leasing Association (ELA), and by Scott Brody, Managing Director, Information Management Network).
+Ms. Friedensohn said that people she spoke to felt an academic would provide yet another perspective among the panel on the topic of fraud, in general, and its specific focus on Norvergence.